sonos/torch-to-nnef/docs/why_nnef.md

 - Fine-grained data-types are correctly handled
 - Multiple subgraph assembly possible

+Those alterations/extensions of the specification are encapsulated inside the 'inference target' notion in `torch_to_nnef` allowing each inference engine to define it's own NNEF flavor, while maintaining broad base of operators and syntax/global format the same.

 ## Why not ONNX or any other protocol buffer spec ?

 !!! abstract